 Despite the common misconception, publishers can also make use of a data management platform; however, they rarely do (so we’ll mostly focus on the first use case in this piece).

-You see, instead of having to rely on third-party sources, publishers can utilize their own (first-party) data to drive revenue.
+You see, instead of having to rely on multiple sources (third-party), publishers can utilize their own (first-party) data to drive revenue.
 How exactly?
 First-party data is more exclusive and, therefore, more expensive.

 In this case, publishers store higher-valued first-party data with their DMPs and attract more advertisers with opportunities for unique targeting.
 Moreover, such a solution improves user experience with relevant ads, meaning better CTRs.